 12. Erase the duplicated track and export the isolated instrumentals.

 It’s straightforward to seclude the middle channel from an audio stereo track.
+Check out the Audacity Review to see how you can maximize Audacity.
 If you are knowledgeable of any other methods to isolate vocals, we will appreciate your comment regarding this post below.